-An individual and their spouse² may be joint subscribers of an RESP.³ Where there are joint subscribers, in the event that one of the subscribers passes away, the surviving spouse will become the sole subscriber and the RESP will continue.4 In the event that the sole surviving subscriber passes away, the RESP will become a part of the deceased’s estate unless a successor subscriber is named.5
+An individual and a current or former spouse² may be joint subscribers of an RESP. ³ Where there are joint subscribers, in the event that one of the subscribers passes away, the surviving current or former spouse will become the sole subscriber and the RESP will continue.4 In the event that the sole surviving subscriber passes away, the RESP will become a part of the deceased’s estate unless a successor subscriber is named.5

 Designation of a successor subscriber with a Manulife Segregated Fund RESP

-Subject to any policy restrictions, you may appoint a successor subscriber as part of a Manulife Segregated Fund RESP.6 While a joint subscriber must be the subscriber’s spouse, a successor subscriber can be any individual.
+Subject to any policy restrictions, you may appoint a successor subscriber as part of a Manulife Segregated Fund RESP.6 While a joint subscriber must be the subscriber’s current or former spouse, a successor subscriber can be anyone.
 This option applies to both individual and family RESP plans.
 By naming a successor subscriber, on the death of the last surviving subscriber, the contract will continue, and the appointed successor subscriber will become the subscriber and annuitant.
 A death benefit won’t be paid until the death of the subscribers and the successor subscriber.7

 Advantages of naming a successor subscriber with a Manulife Segregated Fund RESP

 There are distinct advantages to naming a successor subscriber with a Manulife Segregated Fund RESP using the RESP Successor Subscriber Contract Amendment form (advisor login required):